What is a “waste of time”?

 And the sad fact is, that the majority of us spend a big chunk of our time each day doing things that really don’t bring any value to life.

-Some of them are difficult to avoid and maybe they are activities that are maybe foisted on us by someone else.
-But there will be a lot of things we do each day that are wasting our precious time and it’s our own fault.
+Some of them are difficult to avoid and maybe they are activities that are foisted on us by someone else.
+But there will be a lot of things we do each day that are wasting our precious time and it’s really our own fault.

 The good news is, if something is your fault, it generally implies that you have the power to make things different.

 There is an almost limitless amount of ways in which we can waste our time, but I’ve put together 50 of the ways that most of us probably do far more often than we’d care to admit.
-I’ve split them up into five sections of ten, involving:
+And I’ve split them up into five sections of ten, involving:

 - How we interact with others